 Design, Construction & Operations: Mining operations will have point source air emissions from ventilations shafts, processing plants, labs, power plants etc. Measuring the quantity of different parameters emitted into the atmosphere (gaseous and solid) is an important aspect for mining companies to manage their potential environmental impact.
-Typical parameters are CO_x, NO_x, SO_x, Particulate, H2S.
+Typical parameters are CO{xr}, NO_x, Particulate, H2S.
 The area required to be assessed will be dependent on the footprint of the mining operation and could be 1 km2 to 10 km2.
 Air emissions can result in transboundary impacts on air quality beyond the site boundary.
 The extent of transboundary impact depends on the nature of the emission and also prevailing weather conditions and geographic features.
 Given the mobility of air emissions, an area of hundreds of km2 may need to be monitored.
+Air emissions will take depends on the nature of the emission and also prevailing weather conditions and geographic features.
+Given the mobility of air emissions, an area of hundreds of km2 may need to be monitored.
 Air emissions will take place on a continuous basis.
 Many air emissions will be stable and infrequent measurement of monthly to quarterly will be sufficient.
 Other emissions will be more variable and subject to disruption, these would ideally be measured on a continuous basis.
-In addition to point source air emissions, mines will have significant fugitive air emissions, these can be plumes from pit blasts, dust form vehicular movement, dust blow off TSF / WRD, and fires.
+In addition to point source air emissions, mines will have significant fugitive in emissions, these can be plumes from pit blasts, dust form vehicular movement, dust blow off TSF / VRD, and fires.
 Monitoring for fugitive emissions is an important aspect for mining companies to manage their potential environmental impact.
 This fugitive monitoring can also be used to identify sources of emission and implement corrective actions (including identifying spontaneous combustion fires and arrange to have these extinguished).
 The frequency required for monitoring this parameter is site specific.
 In many instances monthly would be sufficient but in particular for the identification of spontaneous combustion continuous monitoring would be of benefit.